vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ### Monitor arm

-To keep a clean desk, I was looking for:
+To keep a clean desk, I was looking for a monitor arm that:
-* A monitor arm that holds the screen **steadily** and attaches to the desk.
+* holds the screen **steadily** and attaches to the desk.
-* No monitor arm in the middle of the desk, so the monitor keeps a **floating** effect.
+* doesn't have a pole in the middle of the desk, so the monitor keeps a **floating** effect.
-* Enough strength to hold the **weight** of the 12 kg 49" screen.
+* enough strength to hold the **weight** of the 12 kg 49" screen.
-* Good **cable** management and no bulky parts sticking out at the back.
+* good **cable** management and no bulky parts sticking out at the back.
 Otherwise, I would have to move the desk away from the wall and lose space.
-* Easy **pull and push** adjustment without unscrewing bolts.
+* easy **pull and push** adjustment without unscrewing bolts.

 <br>

-I ended up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340).\
+I ended up with the [ACT AC8340](https://www.act-connectivity.com/en-us/products/av-mounts/single-monitor-arm-office-premium-gas-spring-ac8340).
 It is built from solid metal, holds up to 20 kg, meets all my requirements, and is reasonably priced.

 <a href="images/act_ac8340.avif">